mongodb-developer/AtlasForms/README.md

 - Error Handling review, Refactor, lint,tidy code
   - All Strings in a consts class, inc errors and fieldnames
-  - DocTypeSchema shoudl be in doctype record
+  - DocTypeSchema should be in doctype record

 *** MVP  ish at this point ***